-All Local Authority Maintained Schools are able to use their apprenticeship (training) levy funds to pay for qualifications for both new and existing staff.
+All Local Authority Maintained Schools are able to use their apprenticeship (training) levy funds to pay for qualifications for both EXISTING AND NEW staff.

 Despite being described by the Government as an ‘Apprenticeship’ Levy, the funds (available in a digital account) can be used to pay for qualifications up to postgraduate level and there are no longer any limits on the age of learner or number of hours worked.
 Staff with previous qualifications may also be able to access this training provided they can demonstrate they are learning substantial new skills.